 Sneak peak at the types of migraines we will explore:

 So follow along with this series of blogs to learn more about these types of migraines.
-Each of these migraine disorders has its own specific causes and treatments, so I’ll also include lifestyle recommendations for each migraine disorder type in my coming blog posts, so click the links above to learn about what changes you can make to help prevent your migraines!
+Each of these migraine disorders has its own specific causes and treatments.
+I’ll also include lifestyle recommendations for each migraine disorder type in my coming blog posts, so click the links above to learn about what changes you can make to help prevent your migraines!

 Schedule your appointment now for help with migraine headaches